openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``mime.bbclass``
 ================

-The ``mime`` class generates the proper post-install and post-remove (postinst/postrm) scriptlets for packages that install MIME type files.
+The :ref:`mime <ref-classes-mime>` class generates the proper post-install and post-remove (postinst/postrm) scriptlets for packages that install MIME type files.
 These scriptlets call ``update-mime-database`` to add the MIME types to the shared database.